Equity, Diversity, Inclusion & Belonging

 Juilliard’s Commitment

-Juilliard is committed to the diversity of our community by fostering an environment that is inclusive, supportive, and welcoming to all.
-In working toward this environment, we recognize that our steps forward must be placed in the context of systemic issues that shape our industry.
-It is only through a dedicated commitment to this work that we can achieve our mission of providing the highest caliber of artistic education to students and actively shaping the future of the performing arts.
+Juilliard is committed to fostering an environment that is inclusive, supportive, and welcoming to all.
+We recognize it is only through a dedicated commitment to nurturing this environment that we can achieve our mission of providing the highest caliber of artistic education to students and actively shaping the future of the performing arts.
+As such, Equity, Diversity, Inclusion, and Belonging is a core value and priority of the school.

 Equity, Diversity, Inclusion, and Belonging at Juilliard